LiskArchive/lisk-sdk/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
+For example, start by explaining how you started Lisk-JS, e.g. which command exactly you used in the terminal, or how you started Lisk-JS otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?
+For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Lisk-JS command, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Lisk-Js, Lisk or any other repository) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of Lisk-JS, Lisk or any other repository) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Lisk-JS?** What's the most recent version in which the problem doesn't happen?
 You can download older versions of Lisk-JS from [the releases page](https://github.com/LiskHQ/lisk-js/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript or Python files), with large files or files with very long lines, or with files in a specific encoding?
 Is there anything else special about the files you are using?